-CHAPTER 1: Agency Overview
+Agency Overview

-The Nebraska Department of Environmental Quality was created pursuant to passage of the Nebraska Environmental Protection Act in 1971.
-Although the Department has grown and been given additional responsibilities over the years, its ongoing mission has remained the same - the protection of Nebraska's air, land and water resources.
-Presently, the Agency is authorized a staffing level of 216.75 full-time employees.
+The Nebraska Department of Environmental Quality (NDEQ) was created with passage of the Nebraska Environmental Protection Act in 1971.
+The Department has grown and been given additional responsibilities over the years, but its mission has remained the same - the protection of Nebraska's air, land and water resources.
+Presently, the Agency is authorized for a staffing level of 216.75 full-time employees.

-The Department has a total annual budget for FY15 of approximately \$67.7 million.
-This includes money collected from state taxes, fees and federal grants.
-Of that amount, approximately \$32 million is redistributed to other agencies, organizations and individuals in the form of aid (grants and loans).
+The NDEQ has an FY16 total annual budget of approximately \$74.5 million.
+This includes money from federal grants, state taxes and fees.
+Of that amount, \$37.8 million is redistributed to other agencies, organizations and individuals in the form of aid (grants and loans).

-In the table below, the columns listed as aid represent the amount of the agency's budget that is redistributed to other entities as grants and loans.
-The operations columns represent the amounts used for the operation of the agency.
-However, the operations categories also include contracts where money is used on behalf of others, such as when the agency assigns a private contractor to investigate and clean up a petroleum remediation site.
+The table below breaks down NDEQ funding by fund type.
+The columns listed as aid represent the agency's budget redistributed to other entities as grants and loans.
+The columns listed as operations represent amounts used for agency operation and contracts for such things as investigations and cleanups.